-The families most likely to be digitally excluded have been found to be those on low incomes, often single parents with multiple young children, unable to work and reliant on benefits.
+The families most likely to be digitally excluded have been found to be those on low incomes, unable to work and reliant on benefits.
 Lack of connectivity is the main barrier to digital inclusion, with a large proportion of families living with data poverty, unable to afford wifi and reliant on ‘pay as you go’ data, the most expensive way to buy data.
 For some families that do have access to a device such as a smartphone, one device is shared by the family, often leaving the mother without reliable access.

 This can leave families without the ability to self-manage essentials such as Universal Credit or access support services for help.
-Women who are victims of domestic violence are often the most digitally excluded and those most negatively affected by that exclusion, left unable to make emergency calls to the police when incidents are happening, having to wait until they drop the children at nursery or see an outreach worker.
+Women who experience domestic violence are often the most digitally excluded and those most negatively affected by that exclusion.
+They may be unable to make emergency calls to the police when incidents are happening, and be forced to wait until they drop the children at nursery or see an outreach worker.

 Over the last year 100% Digital Leeds has worked with staff at Children’s Centres in the Gipton and Beeston areas of the city to understand the impact of digital exclusion on some of the families they support, and to put the relevant digital inclusion support in place.

 Family Support Workers were provided with a small number of smartphones to gift to digitally excluded families, via Hubbub’s Community Calling project.
-They were also supported to join the Good Things Foundation’s National Databank, giving them the opportunity to gift free 4G data, calls, and texts, to families struggling with data poverty.
+They were also supported to join the Good Things Foundation’s National Databank, giving them the opportunity to gift 4G SIM cards with free data, calls, and texts, to families struggling with data poverty.

 “It’s great to see the women we have been supporting become independent.
-Mums are able to contact us when they need support and don’t have to wait until their partner is home or they are allowed out of the home to get that support.”Lisa Holliday, Senior Family Outreach Worker
+Mums can contact us when they need support and don’t have to wait until their partner is home or they are allowed out of the home to get that support.”Lisa Holliday, Senior Family Outreach Worker